-- All the relevant information / fields of the AOFs should be properly filled in. - ii) Cooles of customers' CNICs should be attached with the AOFs. - iii) Attested copies of customers' CNICs should be attached with the AOFs. - 10.2 Findings of the Enquiry Officer revealed that; - All the relevant information / fields of the AOFs were not properly filled in. - ii) Copies of customers' CNICs were not attached with the AOFs. - iii) Attested copies of customers' CNICs were not attached with the AOFs. - 10.3 The Respondent made the following submission on these issues: - The Respondent stated that during the enquiry it was in process of completing its AOF(s), however, currently it has completed all the AOF(s). - As for the missing and unattested copies of CNICs the Respondent stated that it has taken corrective actions and now attested copies of CNICs of customers are attached with all AOFs. - 10.4 I have considered the contentions of the Respondent and the issues raised therein and the same are addressed by me below: - From the aforementioned assertion of the Respondent it is clear that the Respondent has failed to comply with the requirements of SAOF.
-The SAOF requires that all the fields of the AOFs should be properly filled in and in case a field is not applicable same should be marked as "N/A" in order to ensure that same is not amended by the broker without the consent of the clients Further the SAOF also requires that attested copy of CNICs of the client's should also be attached with the AOFs.
-However, the Respondent failed to comply with the said requirement. - Considering the above facts and the contentions of the Respondent, it is established that the Respondent has failed to comply with Commission's directives and General Rules and Regulations of the LSE.
-In terms of Rule 8 of the Brokers Rules, more particularly sub-rule (iii), (iv) and sub-rule (v) therefore, where the Commission is of the opinion that a broker has inter-alia failed to comply with requirements of the any directions of the Commission and/or has contravened the rules and regulations of the Exchange and/or has failed to follow any requirement of the Code of Conduct laid down in the Third Schedule, it may in the public interest, to take action under Rule 8(a) or (b) of the Brokers Rules.
+SECURITIES & EXCHANGE COMMISSION OF PARISTAN (Securities Market Division)

-In light of the above i.e. the fact the Respondent failed to comply with Commission's directives thereby attracting sub-rule (v) of the Rule 8 of the Brokers Rule.
-However, based on the Respondent's statement that it has already taken corrective actions and assured the Commission that such violations will not occur in future, I am inclined, on this occasion, to take a lenient view in the matter and will not take any punitive action under Rule 8 of the Brokers Rules.
+- With reference to violation of not attaching list of charges with the AOFs, the Respondent in its written reply contended that "formal approval of commission rates" is available on the account statements which are accepted by the clients. - 10.4 I have considered the contentions of the Respondent and the issues raised therein and the same are addressed by me below: - With regard to the Respondent's assertion regarding missing list of charges with AOFs, I do not agree with the Respondent that giving commission rates on the account statement/trade confirmation suffices the requirement of attaching the list of charges with the AOF.
+It may be noted that enclosing the list of charges with the AOF makes it part of the AOF which is the basic agreement between the broker and his clients.
+In case of any dispute arises between them all the matters are resolved on the basis of clauses of the AOF.
+Therefore, by not attaching the said list with the AOFs, the Respondent has failed to comply with the directives of the Commission. - 10.5 Considering the above facts and the contentions of the Respondent, it is established that Respondent has failed to comply with the Commission's directive and General Rules and Regulations of the LSE.
+In terms of Rule 8 of the Brokers Rules, more particularly sub-rule (iii), (iv) and sub-rule (v) therefore, where the Commission is of the opinion that a broker has inter-alia contravened the rules and regulations of the stock exchange and/or has failed to follow any requirement of the Code of Conduct laid down in the Third Schedule and/or failed to comply with directives of the Commission in respect of business conduct, dealings with clients and financial prudence, it may in the public interest, to take action under Rule 8(a) or (b) of the Brokers Rules. - In light of the above i.e. the fact the Respondent failed to comply with Commission's directive thereby attracting sub rule (v) of the Rule 8 of the Brokers Rule.
+However, based on the Respondents statement that he has already taken corrective actions and assured the Commission that such violations will not occur in future, I am inclined, on this occasion, to take a lenient view in the matter and will not take any punitive action under Rule 8 of the Brokers Rules.
 As such, I believe a 'caution' in these instances to the Respondent would suffice and I would further direct the Respondent to ensure that full compliance is made of all rules, regulations and directives of the Commission in the future for avoiding any punitive action under the law.